What are you looking for?

 • First ask yourself, what are you wanting to add to the page?

-• In the editor you can't click and drag copy, images, form directly onto the page.
-They have to be place in their corresponding block
+• In the editor you can't click and drag copy, images, or forms directly onto the page.
+They have to be place in their corresponding block.

 • The block inserter is intuitive when searching for the right block to use.